rojas-diego/epitech-42sh/README.md

 ## Requirements

-The objective was to produce a completely functional shell which could execute advanced commands and tasks.
+The goal was to produce a completely functional shell which could execute advanced commands and tasks.

-The main point of focuses were the following:
+The main features were:

 - Basic command execution `ls`, `cd`, `make`.
 - Argument parsing `ls -l`